-To use this method select the Symlink to existing files(s) import method and then press the Import button to begin the import process.
+To use this method select the Import ISOs by symbolically linking to existing ISO files on disk import method and then press the Import button to begin the import process.
 A file selection dialog similar to the following dialog will be displayed.